Meeting needs + providing dignified work for lasting impact.

 GENERAL CARE – Food, clothing, medical, bedding, household items, salaries for caregivers, etc.

-The Next Step Program
+Next Step Program

-The Next Step Program (NSP) will move the older boys living at the home for orphans into a living environment where they can be further discipled, mentored, and trained toward independence.
+Next Step Program (NSP) moves the older boys living at the home for orphans into a living environment where they can be further discipled, mentored, and trained toward independence.
 These young men will be encouraged to continue their education toward graduation or given the opportunity to enroll in the local university’s newly sanctioned Job Skills Training Program (JSTP).
 Moving onto to higher education after high school will also be an option; we hope to have scholarships in place to send these young men to our local university, Eben-Ezer University of Minembwe (UEMI), or if necessary to another regional university.
 The NSP will be managed by LaOlam Africa, and will have a local, mature man overseeing the program.

 Funding is needed for: